endeavouros-team/PKGBUILDS/akm/README.md

 # akm
 Simple kernel manager for EndeavourOS and Arch.<br>
-Note: does not support kernels in AUR.
+Note: does not support kernels in the AUR.

 ![](akm.png)

 ## Usage
 ```
-akm [--connect-header | --scroll]
+akm [options]

-where
-    --connect-header    Tie the header package to the kernel package when installing/uninstalling.
-    --scroll            Enable scrolling in the kernel info window.
+Options:
+    --connect-header      Make kernel and header package go together at install or uninstall.
+    --small               Make the akm window smaller, meant for helping with small displays at 1366x768 resolution.
+    --help | -h           This help.
 ```
+Option `--scroll` (enables scrolling in the window) is also available, but it is enabled by default.

 ## Options

 Without options, `akm` installs selected packages and uninstalls unselected packages.<br>